 We have added a full-cycle composting program to our recycling program.
 Food wastes and other compostable materials now are being collected in our buildings.
 The materials that are collected undergo initial processing here (i.e., run through a pulping machine and dried in a special oven for ten to twelve hours) and are transported to a composting facility where the material is mixed with soil and other compostable materials such as grass clippings and leaves for a to six- to nine-month period.
 The final product, rich compost, is returned here for use in our organic garden and in the landscaping surrounding our buildings.

 You will find specially-marked containers (marked Compostable Materials Only) located conveniently throughout our buildings.
-In the Stewart Lee Udall Department of the Interior Building, the containers are located in kitchenettes, freight-elevator lobbies, and the cafeteria.
-In the South Interior Building, they are located at each elevator lobby and in the vending room on the basement level.
+In the MIB, the containers are located in kitchenettes, freight-elevator lobbies, and the cafeteria.
 The containers are emptied by our custodial contractor every day.
 The following compostable materials and food wastes should be placed into the containers:

 In general, pallets and skids should be returned to their origin (e.g., Printing Plant, Loading dock (receiving section), GPO, etc.).
 They will be returned to their point of origin or recycled through a contract established by the Division of Facilities Management Services.
 For additional information, please contact Jay Agosto.

-There are collection bins for miscellaneous items near the entrance to the Fitness Center in the main corridor of the basement in the Stewart Lee Udall Department of the Interior Building.
+There are collection bins for miscellaneous items near the entrance to the Fitness Center in the main corridor of the basement in MIB.
 There you may recycle:

 Most scrap metal and fluorescent tube recycling is done by the facilities staff; however, there are successful recycling programs in place for occupants to recycle these items.
 Note: fluorescent tubes may contain trace amounts of hazardous materials and should not be discarded with other waste.
 Contact Ken Tunney for additional information.